 El Hardwick (they/them) is a London based photographer, musician and director. their multidisciplinary practice also encompasses workshop facilitation and curatorial work for events, exhibitions and publications.

-As a teenager, they began uploading their photographs to Flickr, where they became part of a community of pioneering adolescent photographers online seeking to reclaim image making from the patriarchal gaze.
-Often placing the vastness of landscape photography alongside portraiture, Hardwick’s work explores how a body takes up space.
-At once cinematic and naturalistic, the environments seen in their images play as much of a role in the story as the people within them.
-Whilst their early work explored searching for teenage belonging in rural spaces, it was particularly after they left school to pursue photography, and moved to London, where they found the queer community they had been searching for.
+As a teenager, they began uploading their photographs to Flickr, where they became part of an online community of pioneering adolescent photographers seeking to reclaim portraiture from the patriarchal gaze.
+Hardwick’s work often unites the vastness of landscape photography alongside intimate portraiture.
+At once cinematic and naturalistic, the environments seen in their images play as much of a role in the narrative as the people within them.
+Whilst their early work explored searching for teenage belonging in rural spaces, it was after they left school to pursue photography, and moved to London, where they found the queer community they had been searching for.
 They believe in deconstructing the inherent voyeurism of photography by engaging participants not as subjects, but empowered protagonists in dialogue with their surroundings.

 el has exhibited in London, Paris, Tokyo, Los Angeles, Oxford, Lisbon and Brighton, at galleries including The V&A Museum, Palais De Tokyo, The Southbank Centre and The Cob Gallery. they have also performed their music internationally and done talks on their work for Oxford university, Cambridge University and london college of communication.